Test Owner

 As countries around the world implemented coronavirus-related restrictions to limit the transmission of the virus, this accelerated people’s use of communications technologies.
 The utility of many big tech companies became especially apparent this year as tech enabled remote work and helped people stay connected to friends and family.
 That explains why many of this year’s top spots are occupied by tech companies such as Google, WhatsApp, Samsung, and Facebook.

 The list also offers a mirror of how people relied on tech-enabled entertainment services such as YouTube and Netflix amid spending more time at home and seeking distractions from the reality outside.
-The appearance of the two tech brands within the top 10 reflects the
+The appearance of the two tech brands within the top 10 reflects the increased amount of time people spent in front of screens amid the pandemic.

 “What we hear about tech brands in [one country] is not necessarily reflective of what is being heard in other markets.” said Amelia Brophy, Head of Account Management at YouGov.
 “That really points to the global nature of the list especially the brands capable of speaking to so many different audiences in a diverse global marketplace.”